Battle of Stiklestad: Evaluation

 While Snorri's description of the battles in the Heimskringla makes for epic reading, its grandeur most likely must be put down to the writer's taste for the grand.

 In Gardarike, Olaf was only surrounded by his most loyal followers.
-Neither can one expect that recruitment was especially ample in Sweden or through the sparsely-populated valleys through which Olaf travelled.
-Thus, Olaf's army was probably of a rather rag-tag character, an impression accentuated by tales of how local robber groups would join it as Olaf made his way down Verdal.
+Neither can one expect that recruitment was especially ample in Sweden or through the sparsely populated valleys through which Olaf travelled.
+Thus, Olaf's army was probably of a rather rag-tag character, an impression accentuated by tales of how local robber groups would join it as Olaf made his way down the Verdalen valley.
 The recruitment of robber gangs and other scofflaws was likely no surprise to the polytheistic heathens that opposed Olaf's attempts to forcibly convert them by murdering and torturing regional Jarls and Kings to terrorize them into accepting Christianity.
 Heimskringla reports that Anund Jacob could not raise support of an invasion of Norway among the Swedes and could only provide Olaf with a smaller force made out of his personal soldiers.

 In fact, why Olaf chose to travel through the politically-hostile Trøndelag, rather than to try to rally his relatives and political allies of Eastern Norway, is to this day an unsolved mystery.
-Perhaps he was making a last-ditch attempt for Nidaros, hoping to win acceptance for his claim to the throne amongst the peasants of Trøndelag.
+Perhaps he was making a last-ditch attempt for Nidaros, hoping to win acceptance for his claim to the throne amongst the farmers of Trøndelag.

 On the other hand, the opposition – basically lower nobles and grand farmers under the influence of King Cnut – could not have had much time to assemble a large force.
 When alerted to Olaf's presence, they must have responded swiftly, considering that they met Olaf relatively far up the valley.
-Therefore, their action points more toward a small, hastily-arranged rally of men rather than the elaborate logistics that would have been needed to assemble a 10,000-man-strong army.
+Therefore, their action points more toward a small, hastily arranged rally of men rather than the elaborate logistics that would have been needed to assemble a 10,000-man-strong army.

 Those who could have mobilized a large-scale army, the local nobles of Trøndelag (of which Einar Thambarskelfir was a prime example) were notable largely by their absence on either side.
-Also, the battlefield of a hotly-contested battle between nearly 20,000 men should have produced rich archeological findings to that effect; at Stiklestad however, these are sparse, though this is common in Norway.
+Also, the battlefield of a hotly contested battle between nearly 20,000 men should have produced rich archeological findings to that effect; at Stiklestad however, these are sparse, though this is common in Norway.
 The rocky soil is not as well-suited to battlefield archaeology as continental or English soil.
 It makes georadar readings all but unusable, and the location of the battle site highly uncertain.
 On Stiklestad, the soil is deep soil with some clay, and georadar was used in 2008, showing traces of large buildings, but not much to indicate a battlefield.
 As is the case with most battles mentioned in the sagas, the sizes of the battling armies are probably impossible to determine.